ShirleyMaxx/VMarker-Pro/README.md

 3. **Model weight.** Download the pre-trained VMarker-Pro models `baseline` from [Onedrive](https://chinapku-my.sharepoint.com/:u:/g/personal/2101111546_pku_edu_cn/ESX2io93u95BqEsldgjc520Bq5k77CWmzFO32furG7rhzA?e=dP2Vco).
 Put the weight below `experiment` folder and follow the directory structure.
 Specify the load weight path by `test.weight_path` in `configs/diff3dmesh_infer/baseline.yml`.

-4. **Input image/video.** Prepare `input.jpg` or `input.mp4` and put it at `inputs` folder.
+4. **Input image/video.** Prepare `input.jpg` or `input.mp4` and put it in `inputs` folder.
 Both image and video input are supported.
 Specify the input path and type by arguments.

 5. **RUN.** You can check the output at `experiment/diff3dmesh_infer/exp_*/vis`.
 By default, we output only one solution.
 If multiple hypotheses are needed, please set `cfg.test.multi_n` accordingly.
   ```bash